FuelLabs/fuel-specs/specs/protocol/abi.md

 #### ScriptResult receipt

 - `type`: `ScriptResult`.
 - `result`: Decimal string representation of a 64-bit unsigned integer; `0` if script exited successfully, `any` otherwise.
-The first 8-bits of the result will be the error variant representation, leaving the remaining bits as error metadata - if applicable.
+The first 8 bits of the result will be the error variant representation, leaving the remaining bits as error metadata - if applicable.
 - `gas_used`: Decimal string representation of a 64-bit unsigned integer; amount of gas consumed by the script.

 ```json